 The My Next Life as a Villainess Season 2 anime will have our favorite lovable idiot Bakarina (ahem, Lady Katarina Claes) still trying to survive doom flags even though she’s advanced beyond the story of the original Fortune Lover otome game by Episode 12.

-But when will the My Next Life as a Villainess: All Routes Lead to Doom!
-Season 2 (Otome Game no Hametsu Flag shika Nai Akuyaku Reijou ni Tensei shiteshimatta Season 2) anime come out?
-It’s already been announced that the second season is scheduled for 2021.
+The My Next Life as a Villainess: All Routes Lead to Doom!
+Season 2 (Otome Game no Hametsu Flag shika Nai Akuyaku Reijou ni Tensei shiteshimatta Season 2) anime is scheduled to come out in July 2021, the summer 2021 anime season.

 Meanwhile, you can try out a new game called My Next Life as a Villainess: All Routes Lead to Doom!
 The Pirate Known as Trouble, which is releasing for the Nintendo Switch.
 (Please see below for more details.)